 It was there that he found out that the two killers were nearby.
 He also found out that the place was home to other outlaws and killers.
 Rather than confronting them in the town, he located their cabin outside town and waited for them there.

-Knowing the chance for an arrest in the settlement without being killed were not in his favor, he waited and met them as they walked in.
+Knowing the chance for an arrest in the settlement without being killed was not in his favor, he waited and met them as they walked in.
 Immediately the two killers went for their guns opting to shoot it out.

 It's said that a bullet actually knocked Tom Threepersons’ stiff-brimmed Stetson from his head.
 It's also said that Threepersons had a Colt revolver in each hand when he killed both men and avenged Billy White's death.

-Those who made the mistake of having Threepersons on their trail soon found out that he was not one to let-up.
+Those who made the mistake of having Threepersons on their trail soon found out that he was not one to let up.

 One night in Calgary, Threepersons killed three bank robbers in the process of foiling a bank job before his partner could even get his gun out of his holster and into play.
 And yes, a few months later, Threepersons added even more notches to his gun while frustrating a holdup of a Canadian Pacific train near Medicine Hat.